 Types of Wood Used in Architecture and Construction

-Wood has been in use since ancient times for producing fuel, making paper, manufacturing tools, weapons, furnishings, artworks and also as a building material to construct houses.
+Wood has been in use since ancient times for producing fuel, making paper, manufacturing tools, weapons, furnishings, and artworks, and also as a building material to construct houses.
 Wood was largely used for making furniture and as a construction material in timber architecture dating back some thousands of years.
-Neolithic long house is an evidence of the use of wooden construction in old ages.
-This timber structure was rectangular in form and was largely built of wood by ancient farmers in Europe around 5000 to 6000 BC.
+The Neolithic long house is evidence of the use of wooden construction in old age.
+This timber structure was rectangular and was largely built of wood by ancient farmers in Europe around 5000 to 6000 BC.

-Age of wood can be determined using the methods of dendrochronology and radiocarbon dating.
+The age of the wood can be determined using the methods of dendrochronology and radiocarbon dating.
 Dendrochronology, also known as tree-ring dating, finds out the accurate year of tree rings or growth rings when they were developed to identify the precise age of a tree.
-Radiocarbon dating, as known as carbon dating and carbon-14 dating, finds out an approximate age of a tree.
+Radiocarbon dating, also known as carbon dating and carbon-14 dating, finds out the approximate age of a tree.

 Wood